pschaus/book_lepl1402/source/part3.rst

 It is worth noting that in both versions of the algorithm, the time complexity remains the same: :math:`\mathcal{O}(n \log n)`.
-This is because the time complexity of merge sort is determined by the number of elements being sorted (n) and the number of levels in the recursion tree (:math:`\log n`), not by the amount of space used.
+This is because the time complexity of merge sort is determined by the number of elements being sorted (:math:`n`) and the number of levels in the recursion tree (:math:`\log n`), not by the amount of space used.